-3.B.9 For Emission Points AB-007A and AB-007B, the permittee is subject to and shall comply with the applicable requirements found in 40 CFR Part 63, Subpart ZZZZ - National Emission Standards for Hazardous Air Pollutants (NESHAP) for Stationary Reciprocating Internal Combustion Engines (RICE) and 40 CFR Part 63, Subpart A - General Provisions (as required by Table 8 of Subpart ZZZZ).
+3.B.7 For Emission Point AA-006, the permittee is subject to and shall comply with applicable requirements found in 40 CFR Part 63, Subpart ZZZZ - National Emission Standards for Hazardous Air Pollutants (NESHAP) for Stationary Reciprocating Internal Combustion Engines (RICE).

-For the purpose of this permit, stationary RICE is classified as "new" if construction or reconstruction commenced on / after June 12, 2006.

-For new compression-ignition RICE (Emission Points AB-007A and AB-007B), the permittee shall comply with Subpart ZZZZ by complying with the applicable requirements in 40 CFR Part 60, Subpart IIII.
-No further requirements apply for such engines under Subpart ZZZZ.
+For the purpose of this permit, a stationary RICE manufactured on / after June 12, 2006 is considered "new".
+Therefore, the permittee shall demonstrate compliance with Subpart ZZZZ by complying with the applicable requirements found in 40 CFR Part 60, Subpart IIII.
+No further requirements apply under Subpart ZZZZ.

-(Ref.: 40 CFR 63.6580, 63.6585(a), (b), and 63.6590(c)(6); Subpart ZZZZ)
+(Ref.: 40 CFR 63.6585(a), (b), and 63.6590(a)(2)(ii), (c); Subpart ZZZZ)

-3.B.10 For Emission Points AB-007A and AB-007B, the permittee is subject to and shall comply with all applicable requirements found in 40 CFR Part 60, Subpart IIII - Standards of Performance for Stationary Compression Ignition Internal Combustion Engines and 40 CFR Part 60, Subpart A - General Provisions (as required by Table 8 of Subpart IIII).
+3.B.8 For Emission Point AA-006, the permittee is subject to and shall comply with all applicable requirements found in 40 CFR Part 60, Subpart IIII - Standards of Performance for Stationary Compression Ignition Internal Combustion Engines and 40 CFR Part 60, Subpart A - General Provisions (as required in Table 8 of Subpart IIII)

-(Ref.: 40 CFR 60.4200(a)(2); Subpart IIII)
+(Ref.: 40 CFR 60.4200(a)(2)(iii) and Table 8; Subpart IIII)